Dating apps face US inquiry over underage use, sex offenders

 The subcommittee cited a report by a Norwegian consumer group this month that found that dating apps including Grindr, OkCupid and Tinder leak personal information to advertising tech companies in possible violation of European data privacy laws.
 The Norwegian Consumer Council said it found “serious privacy infringements” in its analysis of how shadowy online ad companies track and profile smartphone users.

-Match Group parent company IAC has said it shares information with third parties only when it is “deemed necessary to operate its platform” with third party apps.
+In response to that report, Match had said that it sha res information with third parties only when it is “deemed necessary to operate its platform” with third party apps.
 The company said it considers the practice in line with all European and U.S. regulations.